Scholarship Enrollment and Renewal Standards

-The following general information applies to all university-funded scholarships:
+The following information applies to all freshman and transfer institutionally funded scholarships:

 - Credit earned through MSU dual credit or dual enrollment is not considered in determining whether students meet the credit hour requirements for scholarship renewal.